-CiteScore is calculated as the average number of times articles from the journal published in the past three years have been cited in a specific year.
-So CiteScore uses a 3-year citation window, as opposed to JIF's 2-year citation window.
+CiteScore is calculated as the average number of times peer reviewed publictions from the journal published in the past four years have been cited from the year of publication until the end of the calculation window which is up to four years.
+So CiteScore uses a 4-year citation window, as opposed to JIF's 2-year citation window.
 Example - Organization Science

 Not 'field normalized'

-Like JIF CiteScore is not field normalized – so you should only compare journals within the same field/subject category.
+Like JIF CiteScore is not field normalized – so only compare journals within the same field/subject category.

 Number of CBS relevant journals with a CiteScore